ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 We are using an example architecture, just to visualize how security flows through these components.
 The components are crucial for building a cloud-native architecture.
 The technology can differ from project to project.
-Since we are visualized human beings, you can see where we are in our journey by looking at the topic names.
+Since we are vision-oriented human beings, you can see where we are in our journey by looking at the topic names.
 * User Authentication & Authorization Server: [Spring Cloud Security OAuth2](https://spring.io/guides/tutorials/spring-boot-oauth2/)
 * Service Registry: [Spring Cloud Eureka](https://spring.io/blog/2015/01/20/microservice-registration-and-discovery-with-spring-cloud-and-netflix-s-eureka)
 * Resilience: [Spring Cloud Hystrix](https://spring.io/guides/gs/circuit-breaker/)